Family Food on the Table

 I'm so excited to share this super duper easy slow cooker apple butter that has no sugar added.

-It's so easy, so perfectly sweet and so appropriate for slathering on everything this fall.
+It's so easy (no peeling needed for the apples!), so perfectly sweet and so appropriate for slathering on everything this fall.

 A glass jar with apple butter with apples in the background.